-Ideal for fall, Fig Preserve Pound Cake Recipe has beautiful warm flavors from fig preserves and spices with a super moist texture and a little crunch from pecans.
+Ideal for fall, Fig Preserve Pound Cake Recipe (Fig Pound Cake) has beautiful warm flavors from fig preserves and spices with a super moist texture and a little crunch from pecans.
 It’s truly a mouthwatering, decadent cake!

 The recipe was definitely a labor of love.
 Testing and retesting multiple variations of the recipe until I got it just right.
 I went through jars of fig preserves, dozens of eggs, and pounds of butter before getting recipe success.
 I even tried different pans, a bundt pan versus a tube pan.